-The nice thing about the WLED app is that you don’t have to just pick from a single colour.
-You can configure your own, or choose from a bunch of built-in colour palettes.
+The nice thing about the WLED app is that you don't have to just pick from a single colour.
+You can configure your own, or choose from numerous built-in colour palettes.
 Those colours will then be reflected in many of the effects.
 Speaking of effects, there are too many to list here.
 You are bound to find one you like.
 What I like about the effects is that you get to select their speed right there in the app, too.

 Integrating WLED with Home Assistant

 Home Assistant automatically picked up my new WLED node while I was still playing around with the app.
 With that, it only took me a couple of clicks to set up the integration.
-Using Home Assistant I can now control the light and enable effects.
+Using Home Assistant, I can now control the light and enable effects.
 There is also a handy switch to use it as a nightlight.